kodemore/targe/README.md

 ### Indexes

 Indexes can be used to reference and logically group your data.
-Indexes are using similar mechanism to scopes, so while using indexes in policies you can take advantage of `:` operator.
+Indexes are using similar mechanism to scopes, so while using indexes in policies you can take advantage of `:` (namespace separator).

 You can define as many indexes as needed, as long as they do not collapse, e.g.:
 Imagine you have two indexes, first follows schema `users:{group}:{id}`,